Aylwyn25/MCA-2021/README.md

 ## *Week 3*

 Edited file in Verovio, moving forwards towards MEI manipulation.
-The Verovio score can be seen below:
+The Verovio score can be seen below (please note, whilst the page appears as code in editing format, when viewed on the [actual page](https://aylwyn25.github.io/MCA-2021/) it appears correctly:

 <div id="app">Verovio is loading...</div>
 <script type="module">